ibm-cloud-docs/cephaas/monitoring.md

 ## Viewing metrics
 {: #monitoring-view}

-To view the metrics dashboards, access the user interface in the following ways:
+To view the metrics dashboards, access the [IBM Cloud monitoring user interface from the Observability page](/docs/sdsaas?topic=sdsaas-monitoring#ob-dash-view).

-* Access the IBM Cloud monitoring user interface from your {{site.data.keyword.cephaas_full_notm}} user interface.

-* Access the IBM Cloud monitoring user interface from the Observability page.

 To view metrics in your {{site.data.keyword.cephaas_short}} dashboard, you must launch the {{site.data.keyword.mon_full_notm}} web UI for the instance that is enabled for platform metrics in the region where your {{site.data.keyword.cephaas_short}} instance is provisioned.
 {: important}

-### Launching {{site.data.keyword.mon_full}} from the Observability page
+### Accessing {{site.data.keyword.mon_full}} from the Observability page
-{: #monitoring-view-ob}
+{: #ob-dash-view}

+To access the dashboard, complete the following steps:

+1. Log in to [IBM Cloud](https://cloud.ibm.com/login){: external} console.

+    After you log in with your user ID and password, the IBM Cloud Dashboard opens.

+2. Expand the left navigation window.

+3. Click **Resource list**.

+4. Click **Observability > Monitoring**.

+    The list of instances that are available on IBM Cloud is displayed.

+5. Click the instance.

+6. Click **Open dashboard**.
+The IBM Cloud Monitoring dashboard opens.

+7. Click **Dashboards > Dashboard Library > IBM** and select your dashboard to view.

 For more information about launching the {{site.data.keyword.mon_full_notm}} UI, see [Launching the UI in the {{site.data.keyword.mon_full_notm}} documentation.](/docs/monitoring?topic=monitoring-launch)